 The beneficiary’s spouse and minor children may apply to accompany the H-1B beneficiary in H-4 status.
 The H-4 visa does not allow work in the United States, but does allow study.

 The H-1B employer must have a United States taxpayer identification number and must agree to assume the following responsibilities:

 There are a limited number of H-1B visas available each year pursuant to a quota system.
-The United States Citizenship and Immigration Service (“USCIS”) year is from October 1, through September 30.
-H-1B visas for the 2008-2009 year will have a start date of October 1, 2009.
-However, the USCIS will accept H-1B petitions six months before the start date – as early as April 1, 2008.
+The United States Citizenship and Immigration Service (“USCIS”) fiscal year is from October 1, through September 30.
+H-1B visas for the 2016-2017 year will have a start date of October 1, 2016.
+However, the USCIS will accept H-1B petitions six months before the start date – as early as April 1, 2016.